gabbley/gabbley/README.md

 - 🍎 Getting ready to teach high school level CS
 - 🌱 Helping to expand [musicmin.app](https://www.musicmin.app/)
 - 📖 Currently reading: <i>The Outsider</i> by Stephen King
-- 📫 How to reach me: ollergabrielle@gmail.com or on Instagram @gollibee
+- 📫 How to reach me: ollergabrielle@gmail.com

 <!---
 gabbley/gabbley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.